mighdoll/undo-peasy/README.md

 - **`undoUndo`** - restore state to the most recently saved version.
 - **`undoRedo`** - restore state to the most recently undone version.
+- `undoGroupStart` - start a group, no states will be saved until group completes.
+- `undoGroupComplete` - complete a group of changes and save state.
 - `undoReset` - erases saved undo/redo history and saves the current state.
 - `undoSave` - save current application state to undo history.
   (undoSave is generated automatically by the middleware.)